nexiality/documentation/release/nexial-core-v1.8.changelog.md

 - support skipping of command via "strikethrough": Use `Ctrl-5` on a "command" column to skip over the corresponding test step.
 This effectively add a `SkipIf(true)` flow control to the corresponding "flow controls" column.
   Use `Ctrl-5` again to enable the corresponding test step.
+- `bin/nexial-project.cmd|sh`:
+  - automatically create `.meta/project.id` under the target project directory to identify each project.
+This manifest file can be useful (in the future) for tracking and comparison purpose.
+  - create additional script/data files into existing project directory, without overwriting existing artifacts.
+- minor updates to artifact templates
+- update execution output on "SKIPPED" test steps (description is now italicized)
+- update code on macro handling logic; no longer cache macro steps in support of Nexial Interactive.
+Performance impact should be minimal.
+- step disabling is now supported on test script, macro and test plan.

 ### [Nexial Interactive](../interactive)